CAMI-challenge/firstchallenge_evaluation/binning/README.md

 ![Figure: Precision/Recall for taxonomic binners by genome, strains in groups with more than 95% ANI similarity to other strains](plots/supervised/prec_recall_combined_all_ranks_by_genome_all_ANI_common_strain.png)
 *Figure: Precision/Recall for taxonomic binners by genome, strains in groups with more than 95% ANI similarity to other strains.
 Shown is for each tool the submission with the best average precision and recall (Q: defined exactly how, tradeoff of two measures) for all three challenge data sets (Q: currently only for two?).
 Bars denote the standard error (Q: correct?) of precision and recall across genome bins.*

-Overall, the presence of multiple related strains in a metagenome sample had a substantial effect on the quality of reconstructed genomes, both if using binning or taxonomic binning tools for this purpose.
+Overall, the presence of multiple related strains in a metagenome sample had a substantial effect on the quality of reconstructed genomes, both if using binning or taxonomic binning tools.
 High quality genome reconstructions are attainable with binning methods for the genomes of "unique" strains, while the presence of several, closely related strains in a sample presents a substantial hurdle to current methods.
 Taxonomic binners had a lower recall than binners for genome reconstructions, likely also due to limitations of the reference taxonomy, but very high precision in genome reconstruction, thus delivering high quality, partial genome bins.

 ####How does genome abundance affect performance?
 TBD